delberttt/ParkingAppDemo/README.md

 # ParkingAppDemo
-This repository contains the submission for the Zendesk Backend Exercise.
+This repository contains the submission for the Valet Parking System Backend Exercise.
 The task is to design automated valet car parking system where you manage a parking space for vehicles as they enter/exit it and manage its revenue.

 Assumptions: